 Data compliance with Zoom

-All Marketplace app developers must comply with users’ preferences on how their data should be handled and notify Zoom via Data Compliance API.
-The Zoom Data Compliance requires you to monitor your app’s deauthorization event webhook which is sent to the app’s De-authorization Endpoint URL shortly after a user uninstalls your app.
-Your application may retain user’s data post app-uninstallation only if the user specifies to do so.
-Then you must call the Data Compliance API to inform Zoom that you complied with the requirements.
+All Marketplace app developers must comply with users’ preferences on how their data should be handled.
+You must monitor your app’s deauthorization event webhook which is sent to the app’s De-authorization Endpoint URL shortly after a user uninstalls your app.

 This is a mandatory requirement and can block your app from being approved.
 Learn more here.